-Seattle City Light CONSTRUCTION S Concurrent Custome TANDARD er Requirements, In-Building Transformer Vaults Standard Number: 0751.60 Superseding: October 22, 2021 Effective Date: September 8, 2022 Page: 7 of 10 12.1.3.
-For Looped Radial vaults, provide and install specified in the project-specific Customer Re conduits with a maximum of 270 degrees of project-specific Customer Requirements Pac equirements Package.
-Install two 4-inch bends, unless otherwise specified in the 12.1.4.
-For Network vaults, a maximum of 180 degre run. ees of bend is allowed in the primary conduit 12.1.5.
-After conduit installation, the conduit shall be SCL 0222.06. e cleaned and mandreled per 12.2 Conduit in Right-of-Way and Easements 12.2.1.
-Install and terminate below-grade conduit pe r SCL 0214.00 and 0222.02.
+Seattle City Light CONSTRUCTION S Concurrent Custome TANDARD r Requirements, In-Building Transformer Vaults Standard Number: 0751.60 Superseding: October 22, 2021 Effective Date: September 8, 2022 Page: 7 of 10 12.1.3.
+For Looped Radial vaults, provide and install c specified in the project-specific Customer Req conduits with a maximum of 270 degrees of be project-specific Customer Requirements Packa uirements Package.
+Install two 4-inch ends, unless otherwise specified in the 12.1.4.
+For Network vaults, a maximum of 180 degree run. s of bend is allowed in the primary conduit 12.1.5.
+After conduit installation, the conduit shall be c SCL 0222.06. leaned and mandreled per 12.2 Conduit in Right-of-Way and Easements 12.2.1.
+Install and terminate below-grade conduit per S SCL 0214.00 and 0222.02.
 12.2.2.
-If applicable, provide and install conduit riser shall be included in the project-specific Custor • • 12.3 Conduit on Private Property, including within the in-building vault 12.3.1.
-Install below-grade conduit on private proper ty per SCL 0222.02 and 0224.07.
+If applicable, provide and install conduit risers shall be included in the project-specific Custon 12.3 Conduit on Private Property, including within the ne in-building vault 12.3.1.
+Install below-grade conduit on private property per SCL 0222.02 and 0224.07.
 12.3.2.
-Starting at one foot outside the building and rigid galvanized steel conforming to SCL 705 building steel.
-0 12.3.3.
-Conduit shall be encased within a minimum of shall be added at the equivalent of 4 lb of rec size shall not exceed 3/8 in.
+Starting at one foot outside the building and co rigid galvanized steel conforming to SCL 7050 building steel.
+12.3.3.
+Conduit shall be encased within a minimum of shall be added at the equivalent of 4 lb of red or size shall not exceed 3/8 in.
 12.3.4.
-If surface of concrete encased conduit bank marked with permanent white retro-reflective Not Drill" signs over the concrete encased co vault.
-Letters shall be 2 inches tall minimum. paint, stating "DANGER-High Voltage Do onduit bank's entire path within building to 12.3.5.
-High voltage or primary entrances into vaults are cables in conduits.
+If surface of concrete encased conduit bank is marked with permanent white retro-reflective p Not Drill" signs over the concrete encased con vault.
+Letters shall be 2 inches tall minimum.
+Ir aint, stating "DANGER-High Voltage Do duit bank's entire path within building to 12.3.5.
+High voltage or primary entrances into vaults a re cables in conduits.
 12.3.6.
-Conduits entering the vault shall be supplied with closing plugs.
+Conduits entering the vault shall be supplied w ith closing plugs.
 See SCL 7345.7 12.3.7.
-Conduit shall enter the vault perpendicular to the adjacent wall.
+Conduit shall enter the vault perpendicular to t the adjacent wall.
 Conduits shall be terminated 12.3.8.
-A minimum of 6 inches shall be required beth adjacent ceiling or walls.
-A minimum of 18 in edge of the conduit and the floor. - 12.3.9.
-Conduits entering the vault shall be provided SCL 7055.09 and shall be grouted both insid SCL 0222.06. • 12.3.10.
-Conduits entering the same vault corner but shall not enter at the same elevation. on adjacent walls shall be staggered and 12.3.11.
-Conduits entering through the floor shall exte end 10 in above the floor.
+A minimum of 6 inches shall be required betwe adjacent ceiling or walls.
+A minimum of 18 inch edge of the conduit and the floor. - 12.3.9.
+Conduits entering the vault shall be provided a SCL 7055.09 and shall be grouted both inside SCL 0222.06. • 12.3.10.
+Conduits entering the same vault corner but or shall not enter at the same elevation. n adjacent walls shall be staggered and 12.3.11.
+Conduits entering through the floor shall exten d 10 in above the floor.
 12.3.12.
-Conduits shall be effectively bonded prior to 6762.7) to a #2 AWG insulated copper bondi Conductor shall extend into the vault and be coiled conductor.
+Conduits shall be effectively bonded prior to va 6762.7) to a #2 AWG insulated copper bonding Conductor shall extend into the vault and be lo coiled conductor. g jumper and extend into the vault.